 Second stop in our Rome catacombs tour: Priscilla Catacombs

-Less spooky but equally fascinating, the next stop on our Rome catacombs tour was Priscilla Catacombs near Villa Ada.
+Less spooky but equally fascinating, the next stop on our Rome catacombs tour was Priscilla Catacombs near Villa Ada, a fantastic Roman archaeological site.
 This is truly a maze of underground tunnels where Christians and martyrs were buried.
 Most spaces are now empty, but some are still closed and with their original bones inside.
 In one of the best catacombs in Rome, you will also have the chance to admire beautifully preserved frescoes and what is considered to be the very first image of the Virgin Mary.

 Travel through the dark and humid tunnels of early-Christian burial sites to learn about the faith and the art of the first centuries of Christianity in Rome.

-Built between the 2nd and 4th century on the site of older graves belonging to the Acili Glabrioni family.
-Member of this aristocratic clan was Priscilla who is believed to have donated the land to dig the catacombs.
+Built between the 2nd and 4th centuries on the site of older graves belonging to the Acili Glabrioni family.
+A Member of this aristocratic clan was Priscilla who is believed to have donated the land to dig the catacombs.

-Third stop in our tour underground Rome: San Clemente Basilica
+Third stop in our tour of underground Rome: San Clemente Basilica

 For as much as we had seen so far, what proved to be the very highlight of the tour was our next and last stop, San Clemente Basilica near the Colosseum.

 Apart from the present-day basilica itself, beautiful needless to say, at about 4 meters below street level we visited the early Christian basilica dating back to the 4th and the 5th centuries.